maiko254/alx-low_level_programming/0x07-pointers_arrays_strings/README.md

 5-strstr.c - Function that locates a substring.
 Returns a pointer to the beginning of the located substring, or NULL if the substring is not found.

 7-print_chessboard.c - Function that prints the chessboard.

+8-print_diagsums.c - Function that prints the sum of the two diagonals of a square matrix of integers.